With a lawyer's help, you can challenge the will of a deceased person, but the result may be uncertain, and you could end up with nothing at all.

 Lack of Capacity

-A challenge of undue influence means the decedent did not make the will of free choice, but solely due to the improper influence of another person.
-A common situation that leads to such a challenge is where a lone sibling cares for an infirm parent, and the caregiver sibling receives a greater portion of the parent's estate than other siblings.
-This is particularly true if the parent has changed his will while under the care of the sibling and if this fact was kept secret from the other siblings.
+A challenge of undue influence involves showing that the decedent did not make the will of free choice, but rather under the improper influence of another person.
+For example, if a lone sibling cares for an unwell parent, and the parent’s will gives that sibling a greater portion of the estate than other siblings, the other siblings may challenge the will saying that the caregiver sibling pressured the parent to change the will.

 Challenges Are Handled in Probate Court

-You challenge a will by filing an appropriate petition in the state probate court that has control over the decedent's estate.
+You challenge a will by filing a petition in the state probate court that has control over the will maker’s estate.
 The type of petition, the basis for the challenge, and the likely results depend on the state law where the court is located.
-Each state's law has its own rules, which can differ greatly.
-These include the deadline for filing your challenge and whom you must notify regarding your challenge.
-Violating these rules can delay and increase the expense of your challenge, or result in it being lost.
+Each state's law has its own procedures for a will challenge – for example, the deadline for filing your challenge and whom you must notify about your challenge – and these rules can vary widely by state, and even by county.